sgjava/install-zabbix/README.md

 ## Install Agent 2 script
 Install Zabbix Agent 2 script on client.
 Make sure to change configuration to point to your Zabbix server before running.
 You can always configure manually should you forget.
+Upgrade is performed if existing install detected and configuration is saved to `/usr/local/etc/zabbix_agent2.conf.bak`
 * `cd ~/install-zabbix/scripts`
 * Change configuration values as needed
 * `./install-agent2.sh`